 Nomination Committee for the Annual General Meeting 2021

-In accordance with the resolution of the 2017 Annual General Meeting of MTG shareholders, the Chairman of the MTG Board of Directors has convened a Nomination Committee to prepare proposals for the 2018 Annual General Meeting.
+In accordance with the resolution of the 2018 Annual General Meeting of MTG shareholders, the then largest shareholder in MTG, Kinnevik AB, convened a Nomination Committee to prepare proposals for the 2019 Annual General Meeting.

 Shareholders wishing to propose candidates for election to the MTG Board of Directors should submit their proposals in writing via email agm(at)mtg.com or to The Company Secretary, Modern Times Group MTG AB, Box 2094, SE-103 13, Stockholm, Sweden.